tv2/casparcg-cliptool/README.md

 #### Ip Address

 This fields defines where Cliptool will attempt to communicate with CasparCG.
-If the [Installation Guide](#installing-cliptool) further down has been followed, then this should remain as shown on the image above.
+If the [installation guide](#installing-cliptool) further down has been followed, then this should remain as shown on the image above.

 #### Amcp Port

 The port on which Cliptool will send Amcp request to CasparCG.
-Should match the port number defined in the CasparCG configuration file, under the `controllers` section.
+This should match the port number defined in the CasparCG configuration file, under the `controllers` section.

 #### Osc Port

 The port on which Cliptool will receive Osc message from CasparCG.
-Should match the port number defined in the CasparCG configuration file, under the `osc` section.
+This should match the port number defined in the CasparCG configuration file, under the `osc` section.

 #### Default Layer